gwastro/pycbc/docs/install.rst

     pip install git+https://github.com/ligo-cbc/pycbc@v1.1.0#egg=pycbc --process-dependency-links

+&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&
+Installing source from GitHub for development &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+.. note:

+    Make sure you have run the command in the section :ref:`Installing PyCBC in a virtual environment` above to install unittest2 before installing PyCBC.

 To install and editable version of PyCBC you need to have `forked PyCBC to your own account <https://help.github.com/articles/fork-a-repo/>`_ and know the URL of your fork.
 This can be obtained from the clone URL on your GitHub repository page.
 This example uses the URL git@github.com:duncan-brown/pycbc.git which you should change as appropriate.
 You can read the `pip git instructions <https://pip.pypa.io/en/latest/reference/pip_install.html#git>`_ for more details on how to install a branch or a specific tag.

+Install the PyCBC source code from the GitHub URL using the command:

 .. code-block:: bash

     pip install -e git+git@github.com:duncan-brown/pycbc.git#egg=pycbc --process-dependency-links

-This will fetch the PyCBC source and will also install all the listed dependenciesl.
+This will fetch the PyCBC source and will also install all the listed dependencies.
 The -e option to pip creates a directory called $NAME/src/pycbc with a git checkout which is fully edittable.
 To prevent pip from removing this source directory run the command

 .. code-block:: bash